Better Business Bureau Listed Work From Home & Scams!

 You can watch this video on how to do this effectively.
 This is very effective because I can read what various other people and websites are saying.
 I then compare that feedback with what I find at the BBB if there is a report available.
 Basically I'm looking for a pattern of positive or negative reports on a company for a given period of time.
 If most people are raving about a company on various websites than I'm more inclined to believe a BBB report that gives them a high grade as well.
 But if most people and websites are posting negative feedback but the BBB rating is positive.
 Then I'm sorry, majority rules for me over the BBB.

-So my final thoughts are that YES the BBB is a great resource for scam prevention and avoiding work at home rip offs.
-But use your common sense when reading these reports and keep the points I made in this article in mind.
+So my final thoughts are that the BBB is an OK resource for a small portion of your research.
+But I would keep the points I made in this article in mind.
 The BBB should only be a STARTING point and NOT the be and end all of determining whether a company or website is legitimate.

 If you gather data from various resources, you'll have a far more educated and accurate view of a company.

 Better Business Bureau (BBB) Listed Work At Home Opportunities

 Now that we got all that out the way.
-Here is a list of some of recommended work at home companies that have either a good standing or very few overall complaints within the BBB.
+I've compiled a list of some recommended work at home companies that have either a good standing or very few overall complaints within the BBB.
 That is if you insist on using them as your only proof of legitimacy.
 (Stubborn, aren't we?
 LOL).